 Start slow by using a smaller amount than normal and waiting for the full effect (at least an hour for most substances) before using any more.
 Keep track of who you meet and keep good hygiene by washing your hands regularly and not sharing equipment.

-If you choose to use alcohol or other drugs while in lockdown, think about these things to reduce the impact it may have on yourself or others:
+If you choose to use alcohol or other drugs while in in alert level 2, think about these things to reduce the impact it may have on yourself or others.